falconry/falcon/docs/deploy/nginx-uwsgi.rst

   import os
   import myproject

+  # Replace with your app's method of configuration
   config = myproject.get_config(os.environ['MYPROJECT_CONFIG'])

+  # uWSGI will look for this variable
   application = myproject.create_api(config)

-The above example shows how to implement a bare-bones ``wsgi.py``.
-It imports your application and creates the :any:`falcon.API` instance that represents our application, exposing it as the module-scoped ``application`` variable. uWSGI will use this file to load your application.

-Note that you did not call `wsgiref.simple_server.make_server`.
-Instead you simply assigned your `API` instance to ``application``.
+Note that in the above example, the WSGI callable is simple assigned to a variable, ``application``, rather than being passed to a self-hosting WSGI server such as `wsgiref.simple_server.make_server`.
 Starting an independent WSGI server in your ``wsgi.py`` file will render unexpected results.

 Deploying Falcon behind uWSGI
 '''''''''''''''''''''''''''''

 With your ``wsgi.py`` file in place, it is time to configure uWSGI.
-Create a ``uwsgi.ini`` file.
+Start by creating a simple ``uwsgi.ini`` file.
 In general, you shouldn't commit this file to source control; it should be generated from a template by your deployment toolchain according to the target environment (number of CPUs, etc.).

-This configuration, when executed, will create a new uWSGI server pointed at your wsgi.py file and listening at ``12.0.0.1:8080``.
+This configuration, when executed, will create a new uWSGI server backed by your ``wsgi.py`` file and listening at ``12.0.0.1:8080``.

 .. code-block:: ini
   :caption: /home/myproject/src/uwsgi.ini